 No, Advoca is an assistant to help you remember and understand your health, it doesn't make any medical decisions itself.
 We all forget things, even with the best explanation from a doctor - Advoca is always there to remind or explain details to you and your relatives/carers.

-You have the right to record your appointments for you personal use, to help you remember and understand your health.
+In the UK and EU ou have the right to record your appointments for you personal use, to help you remember and understand your health.
 Still, when you use Advoca please make your doctor and any other people in the room aware of what you're doing and why - it's polite and important to be honest and open.
 The British Medical Association strongly advises doctors to let patients record their appointments if they wish to.
+In the US please check your state laws on recording consent, some states require both parties to give explicit consent

-Yes — our AI chatbot is now live in the app.
+Yes — our chatbot is now live in the app.
 You can ask follow-up questions about your appointments and get answers drawn from verified health resources, including national health information and guidance from trusted charities.
+Chat can also write excellent notes to help you prepare for appointments.